Custom Metric Examples

 COUNT(*) FILTER (WHERE fico_score < 600) / COUNT(*) * 100

-Weighted averages can be useful when different predictions have different importance to the business.
+Weighted averages can be useful when different predictions are important to your business.

 When a model has multiple predictions that are sent as features or tags, the